Spite is an underrated product requirement

 I persist the Google refresh token in Postgres:

-- Create table if missing:
+- Create the table if it does not exist:

 - If Google rotates a refresh token in a token response, store the new one.